 On the date of entry, which you and the seller will have previously negotiated, the purchase price is transferred from us to the seller’s solicitor.
 Once this has happened, you’ll be able to pick up the keys and start moving your possessions into the property.
 It’s not usually possible to provide a specific time, as several steps must be completed on the day.
 However, our team will aim to have all matters completed as early as possible so you can move into your first property and start this exciting chapter of your life without delay.

-Contact our Conveyancing Solicitors in Edinburgh and Aberdeen, Scotland
+Contact our Conveyancing Solicitors in Aberdeen, Scotland